 - Eastern Catskills: New Paltz, NY – Hip Mountain Town

 One of the hippest mountain towns in New York, New Paltz is a unique cultural haven set amidst a backdrop of stunning mountains and surrounded by lush farmland.
 Whether you’re looking for outdoor adventure or just a new city to explore, New Paltz is the perfect destination.
 Full of art, music, and incredible locavore food, New Paltz is also conveniently close to hiking, fishing, and camping opportunities galore!
-It’s also home to several breweries, wineries, cider houses, and distilleries.
+It’s home to several breweries, wineries, cider houses, and distilleries.
 Take a tour or simply enjoy a local brew on tap!
-To get here, take the Metro North Hudson Line from Grand Central Terminal or Amtrak to Poughkeepsie and then hail a ride share for the last eleven miles to New Paltz.
+To get here, take the Metro-North Hudson Line from Grand Central Terminal or Amtrak to Poughkeepsie and then hail a rideshare for the last eleven miles to New Paltz.
 Pro tip: You can also take a Trailways bus from Port Authority to New Paltz!

 - Southern Catskills: Bethel, NY – Woodstock-inspired Immersion

 Visit the place where true magic happened – the 1969 Woodstock Festival.
 Bethel Woods Center for the Arts, located minutes outside the town of Bethel, is dedicated to preserving the past and encouraging positive change for the future through the arts and humanities.
 Soak in history on the 1969 Woodstock festival field, catch a show at their 15,000 capacity Pavilion Stage amphitheater, pull up a beanbag chair in their 360° theater, or take a ride on the psychedelic bus in the Museum at Bethel Woods.
 In addition to concerts, they also host a variety of humanities programs, festivals, workshops, speaker series, and more.
 To get there, head to Penn Station and take NJ Transit’s Main Line or Bergen County Line to Suffern, NY, then transfer to Metro-North Railroad’s Port Jervis line to Otisville.
-From Otisville, call a ride share to take you the remaining 30 miles.
-Roundtrip bus transportation is available on concert days through CoachUSA, Shortline from New York City, Ridgewood, NJ and Middletown, NY.
+From Otisville, call a rideshare to take you the remaining 30 miles.
+Roundtrip bus transportation is available on concert days through CoachUSA, Shortline from New York City, Ridgewood, NJ, and Middletown, NY.
 Service is available for main Pavilion Stage concerts only.

 Board the Bus

-Okay, maybe buses aren’t the most glamourous way to travel, but they’re efficient and convenient for a last minute weekend getaway from NYC!
+Okay, maybe buses aren’t the most glamorous way to travel, but they’re efficient and convenient for a last-minute weekend getaway from NYC!
 Besides, there’s still a certain Kerouac “On The Road” romanticism to boarding a bus to escape the city.
 Catching a bus out of town is easy, as they leave from and go to so many different locations.
 Check online for a variety of options, or head to Port Authority (on 8th Ave and 42nd Street) to buy an Adirondack-Pine Hill Trailways or Greyhound ticket bound for the Catskills.

 - Northern Catskills: Catskill, NY – Artist’s Getaway